arq5x/bedtools2/docs/content/tools/coverage.rst

   chr2  0   100 b3  1  +  0  0   100  0.0000000

 ==========================================================================
-5.9.5 (-hist)Creating a histogram of coverage for each feature in the B file
+``-hist`` Creating a histogram of coverage for each feature in the B file
 ==========================================================================
 One should use the "**-hist**" option to create, for each interval in B, a histogram of coverage of the features in A across B.